savanaconda/BirdsAroundTheWorld/README.md

 # Birds-Model

-Creating a model to predict species survival with data from Cornell's eBird database
+Creating a model to predict species movement with data from Cornell's eBird database

 Accessed csv file of eBird Observation Dataset from Cornell Lab of Ornithology on Global Biodiversity Information Facility (GBIF) website: